giantswarm/docs/src/content/platform-overview/multi-tenancy/index.md

 ### Namespace utilization in different providers {#namespace-use}

-Giant Swarm is currently working towards making the organization's namespace the default namespace for all resources owned by the organization: clusters, node pools, apps, and more.
-We have reached different stages on different providers as of October 2021:
+We default to storing all resources of an organization in its organization `org-*` namespace: clusters, node pools, apps, and more.

-- **Azure**: With the latest workload cluster releases for Azure (v14.1.x), all cluster and node pool resources are placed in the organization namespace by default.

-  Resources belonging to apps deployed to workload clusters are not yet placed in the organization namespace.
+Vintage implementations still have a historical difference: resources belonging to apps deployed to workload clusters are not yet placed in the organization namespace.
 Instead they are placed in a namespace named after the workload cluster ID.

-- **AWS**: With the latest workload cluster releases for AWS (v16.x.x), all cluster and node pool resources are placed in the organization namespace by default.

-  Resources belonging to apps deployed to workload clusters are not yet placed in the organization namespace.
-Instead they are placed in a namespace named after the workload cluster ID.

-  Note: This applies to newly created clusters and upgrading a cluster to v16.x.x will not move it's resources to the org-namespace automatically.
-GS is currently preparing to move existing clusters.

-- **On-premises (KVM)**: With the latest KVM releases, the organization namespace is not yet used by default.
+For example, if a workload cluster is named `ve5v6`, the namespace `ve5v6` would contain the `App` CRs for that cluster.
+Resources are not automatically moved to the organization namespace.

 ## Managing organizations

 Organizations can be managed in several ways.

-- The [web user interface]({{< relref "/platform-overview/web-interface/organizations/_index.md" >}}) allows to create and delete organizations interactively.
-Since organizations are synchronized, this affects both the REST API as well as the Management API.
+- The [web user interface]({{< relref "/platform-overview/web-interface/organizations/_index.md" >}}) allows creating and deleting organizations interactively.

 - The [Management API]({{< relref "/use-the-api/management-api/_index.md" >}}) provides full, native support for managing all organization-related resources.